NSC9/Sample_of_Work/Arduino_Microcontroller/README.md

-Arduino is an open source microcontroller (programmable integrated circuit) Basically electric engineering on a just a computer CPU using breadboards, resistors, LEDs.
+Arduino is an open source microcontroller (programmable integrated circuit).
+Basically electric engineering on a just a computer CPU using breadboards, resistors, LEDs.
 Software written in Java and C++

 Exploring Arduino, Second Edition